Skip to main content

 List of different heaps

-SystemView maintains a model of the underlying heap, ensuring its state is always known.
+SystemView maintains a model of the underlying memory heap, ensuring its state is always known.
 It records every active allocation and deallocation, calculates and tracks heap loading, and pairs allocation events with their corresponding deallocation events.
 In the Heap or Events window, you can navigate between allocation and matching deallocation events, view the lifetimes of each allocated memory block in the heap, and monitor both peak and current heap loading to ensure sufficient heap space for your needs.

 User-defined tags

 Each block of memory can be tagged, with the meaning of the tag left to the user's discretion.
-Typically, the tag identifies the application subsystem that owns the memory block within the heap (for example, a transmission layer, a protocol layer, or a database).
+Typically, the tag identifies the embedded application subsystem that owns the memory block within the heap (for example, a transmission layer, a protocol layer, or a database).
 This tag is maintained in the SystemView application, so it imposes no additional strain on the target.
-It is simply not stored in the target memory, aligning with SEGGER's philosophy of minimizing resource requirements on the target.
+It is simply not stored in the target memory, aligning with SEGGER's philosophy of minimizing resource requirements on the target embedded system.
 You can use the tag as needed, filter based on it, and monitor blocks allocated for specific, application-defined purposes.

 Named resources